Student performance analysis of virtual introductory calculus-based physics class: Methods

-First, each student's mid exams (chapter exams) total and final exam total points were normalized relative to passing mark of 70\%, This makes it easier to find the total number of students who got above and below the passing mark (70\%) because the normalized value is positive for students with above the passing mark (70\%) and it is negative for students with below passing mark (70\%).
-Then, the percentage of students who got above and below the passing mark (70\%) were calculated.
+Each student's mid-exams (or chapter exams) total and final exam total were normalized relative to a passing score of 70\%.
+This makes it easier to find the total number of students who got above and below the passing score (70\%) because the normalized value is positive for students with above the passing score (70\%) and it is negative for students with below-passing score (70\%).
+Then, the percentage of students who got above and below the passing score (70\%) was calculated.